pablo-abc/felte/packages/solid/README.md

 Felte is a simple to use form library originally built for Svelte but only needing minor modifications to work well with Solid.
 For Solid its functionality is based on the `use` directive.
 No `Field` or `Form` components, just plain stores and directives to build your form however you like.
 You can see it in action in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-solidjs-w92uj?file=/src/main.tsx)!

-**STATUS:** Useable but expect some issues.
-Since we're reusing Felte's core but exchanging Svelte stores for Solid stores, everything should work as expected but further testing might be needed to guarantee this.
-It should be compatible with every extender package for Felte, except `@felte/reporter-svelte` for obvious reasons.

 ## Features

 - Single action to make your form reactive.